A new discriminant algebra construction: Introduction

 \begin{mainthm}[proven as \cref{discriminant-algebra-corresponds-to-orientations}] Let $R$ be a connected ring and $A$ an \'etale $R$-algebra of rank $n$ corresponding to a $\fundgroup{R}$-set $X$.
 Then $\discalg{A/R}$ is also \'etale, and corresponds to the $2$-element set $\Or(X)$ of orientations of $X$. \end{mainthm}

-Deligne's fourth criterion mandated the compatibility of the two descriptions of $\discalg{A/R}$ from \cref{mainthm-etale,mainthm-2-unit} when both apply, and we omit the statement here.
-In his letter, Deligne sketched a construction of an operation $(R,A)\mapsto \discalgs{Del}{A/R}$ satisfying his four criteria.
+Deligne's fourth requirement was that the two descriptions of $\discalg{A/R}$ from \cref{mainthm-etale,mainthm-2-unit} should be compatible when both apply, and we omit the statement here.
+In his letter, Deligne sketched a construction of an operation $(R,A)\mapsto \discalgs{Del}{A/R}$ satisfying his four properties.
 He first reduced to a similar list of properties that a discriminant algebra operation for quadratic forms should have, and extended the corresponding \'etale and $2$-invertible descriptions across their codimension-2 complement in a universal case.
 This construction only works for odd-rank algebras, so he defined the discriminant algebra of an even-rank $A$ to be that of $R\times A$.
 However, he does not specifically equip $\discalgs{Del}{A/R}$ with the structure of a discriminant-identifying isomorphism $\extpower^2\discalgs{Del}{A/R}\cong \extpower^n A$.

 Earlier, Markus Rost had exhibited in \cite{Rost} a way of producing a natural rank-$2$ algebra $K_{A/R}$ from a rank-$3$ $R$-algebra $A$, but it admits no natural discriminant-identifying isomorphism $\extpower^2 K_{A/R}\cong \extpower^3 A$.
-Rost fixed this defect by the process of Verschiebung or ``shifting'': editing the multiplication of $K_{A/R}$ to obtain a new quadratic algebra $\discalgs{Rost}{A/R}$ with the desired discriminant form.
-Ottmar Loos later employed this shifting technique to give a discriminant algebra construction in \cite{LoosDiscAlg} for even-rank algebras, extending to the odd-rank case again by defining $\discalgs{Loos}{A/R}:=\discalgs{Loos}{(R\times A)/R}$ when $A$ has odd rank.
+Rost fixed this defect by the process of Verschiebung or ``shifting'': modifying the multiplication of $K_{A/R}$ to obtain a new quadratic algebra $\discalgs{Rost}{A/R}$ with the desired discriminant form.
+Ottmar Loos later employed this shifting technique to give a discriminant algebra construction in \cite{LoosDiscAlg} for even-rank algebras, extending to the odd-rank case again by defining $\discalgs{Loos}{A/R}\coloneqq\discalgs{Loos}{(R\times A)/R}$ when $A$ has odd rank.

-In this paper, we give a construction of a discriminant algebra operation $(R,A)\mapsto \discalg{A/R}$ that does not appeal to a separate construction for quadratic forms, does not split into cases based on whether the rank of $A$ is odd or even, and does not require first handling special cases (such as $2$ being invertible or the algebra being \'etale).
+The main advantages of our discriminant algebra construction $(R,A)\mapsto \discalg{A/R}$ are that it does not appeal to a separate construction for quadratic forms, it does not split into cases based on whether the rank of $A$ is odd or even, and it does not require first handling special cases (such as $2$ being invertible or the algebra being \'etale).